 Access onto any Delta County Road must be permitted by the County, and constructed to County standards.
-The County requires using these standards even if not a County road; however, CDOT has their own standards.
+The County requires using these standards even if not a County road; however, Colorado Department of Transportation (CDOT) has its own standards.
 Generally, a parcel is limited to one access.

 Access permits are also required any time the use of the existing access is changed/intensified (i.e., agricultural to residential), and anytime the location of the access is moved.
 Moving the location of the access may also cause the address for the property to be changed.
 Access from a private road and/or easement requires proof of access/authorization from the appropriate authority.

 Access must be completed and approved before an address is assigned.
 Two inspections are required: 1) determine if the location complies with County standards; and 2) determine if the access was constructed per County standards.

 Contact the appropriate city or town for information about property and/or roads within a municipality.

 County does not permit access onto private roads and/or where access is granted through some sort of easement (e.g. private property, federal roads).
 However, County will verify landowner has appropriate authorization for use/access prior to issuing an address and that the access meets County Standards.
 In some cases, County may identify and/or restrict access on private roads through the subdivision process (check Final Plat and notes).

 State or U.S. Highway

 Access onto a highway requires proof of an approved access permit from CDOT before County issues an address.